TheVaiil/Otakuverse/README.md

 ## 📂 Project Structure

 A well-organized project structure enhances maintainability and scalability.
-Here’s the recommended layout for MyDiscordBot:
+Here’s the recommended layout for Otak: